webimpactuw/google-sheets-demo/README.md

 ### Notes
 * Google Sheet cells are 1-indexed while JS arrays are 0-indexed!
 * It's helpful to include include "Loading..." and "Failed to load!" placeholder texts to inform the user of loading/errors
-* Exposing your API key to a public repository is not recommended.
+* Exposing your API key to a public repository on GitHub is not recommended.
   * Consider using an alternative hosting service (i.e. [Vercel](https://vercel.com))